JackBJ23/Topo-GEN/README.md

 <img src="assets/latent_dist.png" alt="Latent Distribution" width="700"/>

-We believe that the integration of topology into generative models through differentiable loss functions represents a promising new direction, with our initial results suggesting promising potential for future applications.
+We believe that the integration of topology into generative models through differentiable loss functions represents an exciting new direction, with our initial results suggesting promising potential for future applications.

 ## More information